TaqiyEddine-B/FineTuneLlm/README.md

 ```bash
 huggingface-cli login
 ```
 This command will prompt you to enter your Hugging Face credentials.
-Make sure you use the account that has access to the gated model.
+Create a new READ token at [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens) and copy it.

 4. Launch the fine-tuning process: